Neema-Charity/Group-6-Logic-Legends-React-Project/README.md

 9. Once satisfied, proceed to checkout

-10. Enter your details, pay and wait for delivery!
+10. Enter your phone number and shipping details

+11. Pay(By M-Pesa or card) and wait for delivery!

 ### ADMIN
 1. Navigate to the admin section